 • Convergence behavior of underground cavities

-• Development of mining-induced surface subsidence and mining damage analysis
+• Development of mining-induced surface subsidence and analysis of mining-related damage

 • Proof of rock mechanical suitability of backfill and construction materials

-• Rock mechanical dimensioning of gas and oil storage caverns and their long-term safe storage
+• Rock mechanical dimensioning of gas and oil caverns and their long-term safe abandonment

 Field testing